top of page

 Xochitl Bervera

-Xochitl Bervera is a queer, mixed race, Latinx organizer, oyster farmer, and water and land steward based in the Gulf Coast of FL.
-She is the founder and Director of Near Futures Projects, an experiment in creating vibrant, delicious, sustainable, and inclusive local food systems centered in the wisdom and legacies of Black, Indigenous, and People of Color communities.
+Xochitl Bervera is a queer, mixed race, Latinx oyster farmer working to create a vibrant, delicious, sustainable, and inclusive local food system centered in the wisdom and legacies of Black, Indigenous, and People of Color communities.

-Prior to oyster farming and water/land stewarding, Xochitl spent 25 years building community power and waging campaigns to dismantle the criminal legal system, one of the primary pillars of American racial injustice.
-Her work has contributed to the closure of prisons and jails, reducing the number of people behind bars, shifting policing and court system policies, and moving resources toward community-based systems of safety and wellness.
+Prior to oyster farming, Xochitl spent 25 years building community power and waging campaigns to end criminalization.
+Her work has contributed to the closure of prisons and jails, reduced the number of people behind bars, shifted policing and court system policies, and moved resources toward community-based systems of safety and wellness.
 She has incubated and founded 6 social justice organizations, led by those most impacted by criminalization, policing and incarceration in Louisiana and Georgia, including Families and Friends of Louisiana's Incarcerated Children (FFLIC), Women on the Rise, and the Solutions Not Punishment Collaborative.
-From 2013-2020, Xochitl directed the Racial Justice Action Center where she was a lead organizer and strategist with the Communities Over Cages: Close the Jail ATL Campaign
+From 2013-2020, Xochitl directed the Racial Justice Action Center where she was a lead organizer and strategist with the Communities Over Cages: Close the Jail ATL Campaign.

 Kung Li